Modified Adjusted Gross Income (MAGI) & Its Effect on Tax Credits

 The Lifetime Learning Credit also calculates your MAGI as your AGI plus any foreign earned income exclusion, housing exclusion, or housing deduction you claimed, excluding income from American Samoa, Guam, the Northern Mariana Islands, or Puerto Rico.

 You can calculate your MAGI for the Lifetime Learning Credit using Worksheet 3-1 in IRS Publication 970.
 Again, if your MAGI is over a certain threshold, the amount of the credit you can claim is reduced or phased out—how much depends on your MAGI and your filing status.
-The threshold amounts vary each year, but the reduction amount can be calculated on IRS Form 8863, lines 9 through 19.
+The threshold amounts vary each year, but the amount of the reduction can be calculated on IRS Form 8863, lines 9 through 19.

 Depending on your MAGI, you might or might not be eligible to establish a Roth Individual Retirement Account (IRA).
 In this case, your MAGI is your AGI with the following modifications: